The Start

 • sit in a neutral, relaxed but alert position, eyes and head in the boat

-• when the gun sounds, take the first stroke of the starting sequence and then follow the coxswain’s calls – the same as practice
+• when the gun sounds, take the first stroke of the starting sequence and then follow the coxswain’s calls

 The racing start – stroke breakdown